DIGITALE . 2019 . POLAND

-- Where from: Poland, France, Bulgaria, Italy, Spain, Portugal, Latvia, Turkey and Romania (if you live somewhere else, still apply – we’re flexible)
+- Where from: Poland, France, Bulgaria, Italy, Spain, Portugal, Latvia and Romania (if you live somewhere else, still apply – we’re flexible)

 - Equipment needed: the project will require the participants to bring their smartphones and laptops with video editing programme installed